 Different injectable vaccines should be given at different injection sites.

-Spikevax JN.1 must not be mixed with other vaccines or medicinal products in the same syringe.
+Spikevax LP.8.1 must not be mixed with other vaccines or medicinal products in the same syringe.

 Administration

 The vaccine must be administered intramuscularly.
 The preferred site is the deltoid muscle of the upper arm.
 Do not administer this vaccine intravascularly, subcutaneously or intradermally.